Prenuptial Agreements and Post-Nuptial Agreements

 The property is more likely to be sold because a couple has decided to split up.
 This is where a cohabitation agreement drawn up at the outset is really useful.
 Not only can the agreement detail how a couple’s finances will be managed whilst they are together but also how they are to be divided should they separate.

-If you would like any more information about prenuptial agreements, co-parenting agreements and cohabitation agreements or to make an appointment to meet a member of our family law team, please click here.
+Contact a member of our family law team if you would like any more information about prenuptial agreements, co-parenting agreements and cohabitation agreements or to make an appointment.